 While North American fashionistas remain obsessed with answering “no” to the question “does my butt look big in this?” certain Colombian fashionistas are obsessed with the opposite.

 Stand after stand displayed padded and reinforced underwear built to give the wearer the illusion of more junk in the trunk.
 And we’re not talking about just a bit of padding and lift.
 Some of these elasticized, elaborately engineered contraptions seemed designed to essentially strap two pillows to your sorry flat ass.Think of it as the downstairs equivalent of the push-up bra.

 Not surprisingly, the swimwear and underwear/lingerie areas were the most crowded thanks to the fact that 99% of the booths had live, mostly naked models of both sexes.
-The most sophisticated brands and styles didn’t trot out a hottie, but almost everyone else (including lingerie makers with inscrutable names like Jacky Form and St.Even) had at least one man or woman standing around looking bored.
+The most sophisticated brands and styles didn’t trot out a hottie, but almost everyone else (including lingerie makers with inscrutable names like Jacky Form and St.Even) had at least one man or woman standing around looking bored and chilly.

 In the swimwear section we came across Pitahaya Swimsuits where, in addition to models, they had two fully clothed indigenous Kuna women sitting in chairs busily working away on the bright, geometric, hand-stitched designs they’re famous for.
 Designers at Pitahaya Swimsuits, a Colombian company, incorporate panels of fabric stitched by the Kuna into their cool, contemporary swimsuits.

 In the accessories section, mostly full of death heels and clunky jewelry, we saw another noteworthy vendor.
 Arte & Tejido works with the Gases del Caribe Foundation to employ women in a coop to weave bright, traditional bags in modern Latin designs like Frida Kahlo’s face, day of the dead skulls, etc.